bmarl/nodebase/README.md

 # nodebase
-File and Asset reposiitory for Nodebase.info
+File and Asset reposiitory for https://Nodebase.info